pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 The fortress of blankets was no fortress at all.
 The monster was at the window, tapping on the glass, whispering to his son.

-"And that's not all," Constance continued, her voice trembling now.
+"And that's not all," Constance continued, her voice trembling now, brittle as glass.
 "He told me a secret that 'Mr. Taps' told him.
 He made me promise not to tell, but it scared me."
 She took a shaky breath.
 "He said his friend knew you were sad.
 He said he knew you were sad about 'the man who fell asleep under the rocks' a long time ago."

 The world fell away.
 The tiled walls of the tube station, the shuffling feet of the commuters, the hum of the electric lights, it all vanished.
 Fletcher was standing on a barren, shell-blasted slope in Italy.
 He could smell the cordite and dust and blood.
 He could see his best friend, Corporal Evans, buried under a collapsed section of a fortified farmhouse, his hand still reaching out from the rubble.
 A secret of the soul, a moment of horror witnessed by no one else, a wound he had carried in silence for nearly a decade.